- Shop Now

 Also in this category SO FAR I would put all the defoliated or partially defoliated (perhaps on only one side of the tree) Michelias, Manglietias and Crinodendrons.
 We know from experience that they are tough and resilient enough to withstand heavy defoliation and still produce good new growth without any die back

 2. Those evergreen shrubs which already had more serious leaf drop or completely browned leaves WILL need a degree of pruning.
 You will however not be able to tell how far back the dieback goes for 4-6 weeks.
 Scratch the stem or trunk of the plant then to see how far down you have to go to find green rather than brown stems below the bark.
 Often you may see a new side shoot from the stem 3 – 4 or even 6 feet down from the top of the plant.
-Cut the branches or twigs back to just below where the steam turns from brown to live green preferably where a new vigorous side shoot is appearing.
+Cut the branches or twigs back to just below where the stem turns from brown to live green preferably where a new vigorous side shoot is appearing.

 In this category here I would put many hydrangeas which had already come into full bud and leaf rather too early this year.
 Photinia ‘Red Robin’ and other Photinia species have what looks at present to be 2-3 feet of die back but it may well turn out to be more than this.